appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 # Overview

-As in cloud, we're releasing regular updates for self-hosted appcircle server.
+As in cloud, we're releasing regular updates for self-hosted Appcircle server.
 You should keep your instance up-to-date in order to get latest features, bug fixes and improvements.

 When a new version of self-hosted appcirle is released, you can update with below steps.